 One other thing to consider when talking lineage is how you extend your own.
 If you’re a brown and black belt, you’re most likely already involved in promoting students.
 That brings about great responsibility.
 Those students will go on to tell everyone that you are the man behind their belt.
 As such, is linage really key, or is it the style you’ve formed and the way you’re teaching the ways of the Gentle Art?
 That makes sense, right?

 Fake Black (And Other) Belts

 One positive aspect of actually knowing someone’s BJJ lineage is important in the case of fraudulent belts.
 Unfortunately, this is not uncommon today.
 There have been several accounts of people posing as black or brown belts.
 Although they were exposed and dealt with, that’s not the full extent of it.
 The reality is that there are also many that remain hidden.
-Some of them even have successful McDojo type academies where everything is about the profit and nothing is about the art.
-In those cases, BJJ lineage can actually help expose a fake claimed belt, as that ‘s very ready to check.
+Some of them even have successful McDojo-type academies where everything is about profit and nothing is about the art.
+In those cases, BJJ lineage can actually help expose a fake claimed belt, as that‘s very ready to check.
 That’s one aspect of linage that’s definitely irreplaceable.

 Let’s drop all the high-school drama and act like adults.
 No, it shouldn’t bother anyone if you train in more than one academy, as long as that doesn’t involve a competitive rivalry between them.
 No, it doesn’t matter if you’re a blue and purple belt under the GB lineage, brown by Marcelo Garcia and a black by Christian Graugart of BJJ Globetrotters.
 It won’t matter when your own students tell people that they have a certain belt by you.
 So, why should you make a fuss about it?
 Put a Gi on and go train, and leave all the dumb stuff out of the way.
 Those more concerned with lineage and creonteism will fade out of the grappling community anyway.